Alfaz (principles of Islamic jurisprudence)

-Alfaz in the principles of Islamic jurisprudence (Persian:الفاظ در علم اصول فقه) is a preliminary subject concerned with analysis of verbals and concepts due to acquiring religious judgments and sharia.These issues often deal with subjects in the fields of philosophy of language and semantics.
-The subject counteds as the oldest in the Principles of Islamic jurisprudence.
+Alfaz (ألفاظ) in the principles of Islamic jurisprudence is a preliminary subject concerned with analysis of words and concepts in religious judgments and sharia.
+These issues often deal with subjects in the fields of philosophy of language and semantics.
+The subject is one of the oldest in the Principles of Islamic jurisprudence.

 History

-This discussion concerned with understanding of religious text.
-The subject also returns to the early of first centuries of Hijrah.
-Alfaz, at first, concerned with the book and after that, concerned with the reason of tradition.
-All discussions within Alfaz are not such a way that introduced to Alfaz suddenly but historically included in the primitive parts of principles books.
-According to some scholars, the most ancient subject within Alfaz is universal and particular.
+The study of alfaz was primarily concerned with the Quran at first and gradually came to be applied to the Sunnah.

-It is said that Ibn Idris shafeii is an establisher in explaining the subject of Alfaz.
-According to pakatchi, Shafeii in the book of Al resalah concerned with the subject of Alfaz.
+Al-Shafi'i was one of the first in thoroughly discussing alfaz.
+According to Ahmad Pakatchi, Al-Shafi'i in Al-Risala discussed alfaz by taking note of different types of the general ('amm) and the specific (khass), that is, what was universal or particular in the Quran.
 Also in third century, Ibn Ravandi had written the general and particular essay in which he deal with Alfaz.among the Zaheriah, Davood also refers to need to Alfaz subject.
 There was many essays among Zaheriah deal with Alfaz such as the book of Al khosus va Omum(the particular and universal) by Abu Ishaq Marvzi.
 Also there are many essays concerned with Alfaz among Shia like the book of Hisham ibn Hakam which didn’t survive. besides Shaykh Mofid wrote a comprehensive essay on Lafaz.
 Ibn Zohreh Halabi meanwhile begins the Alfaz with concerning with explaining subjects such as Amr and Nahy, particular and universal.